brunoreis/palestraGraphQL/PHPGraphQLArticle.md

 }
 ```

-So sweet!
-I just needed to add the relation called "comments" to my query.
+All I needed to do was add "comments" to my query.

 *In a GraphQL query you can nest the fields you need, even if they are relations.*

-And, more than that, I declared on the parenthesys after the comments field that I need the last 5 comments there.
-Even the naming got better because I did not need to come up with a weird 'lastComments' argument name.
-So..
+I also declared, in the parenthesys after the comments field, that I needrf the last 5 comments there.
+The naming is clearer because I did not need to come up with a weird 'lastComments' argument name.

 *You are even able to pass arguments to every field or relation inside a query.*

-And the query is a lot easier to understand than those cumbersome REST calls above, we can look at it and see that we want the posts from user 45, and the last 5 comments of each post with the id and name of the user of each comment.
+The query is a lot easier to understand than those cumbersome REST calls above.
+We can look at it and see that we want the posts from user 45, and the last 5 comments of each post with the id and name of the user of each comment.
+Simple.

-In the server, it is also very nice to implement.
-Indeed, the resolver there does not need to know that we will want that nesting.
-I mean, it does not need to know we want the post WITH the comments.
-Because the comments have their own resolver and the GraphQL layer will call it on demand.
+In the server, it is also very easy to implement.
+The resolver there does not need to know we want the post WITH the comments.
+This is because the comments have their own resolver and the GraphQL layer will call it on demand.

-So, in practice, we don't need to do anything different to return the post than what we need to do to return it nested with it's comments.
+In short, we don't need to do anything different to return the post than when we return it nested with it's comments.

 *So, server code gets cleaner and well organized.*

-These are only a small subset of the improvements I can see on GraphQL over REST.
-I hope they are enought to encourage your reading of this article.
-In the following sections, looking at a real world example, you will sure be able to understand a lot more about GraphQL and it's benefits.
+In the following sections, where we look at a real world example, you will start understanding the deeper intricacies of GraphQL.

 ### PHP

-I usually use PHP and Symfony on the backend, so that was my natural choice to the server.
-I went in a quest to see if I could find good libs in PHP to help on the job.
-And, lucky me, thanks fot these both projects ([1](https://github.com/webonyx/graphql-php),[2](https://github.com/Youshido/GraphQL)) I found mature libs that do their job in a excelent manner.
+I usually use PHP and Symfony on the backend, so that was my natural choice for this server.
+I went hunting to see if I could find any good libs in PHP.
+Thanks to these projects ([1](https://github.com/webonyx/graphql-php),[2](https://github.com/Youshido/GraphQL)) I have access to some mature libs.

-I started using Youshido's lib and later migrated to Webonyx.
-To integrate with symfony, I used the [OverblogGraphQLBundle](https://github.com/overblog/GraphQLBundle).
+I started using Youshido's lib but later migrated to Webonyx.
+To integrate with Symfony, I used the [OverblogGraphQLBundle](https://github.com/overblog/GraphQLBundle).
 Having that GraphQL server layer in place, meanwhile I was evolving with the app, I tried a lot of layer compositions and code organizations to find a balanced and clean one.
+ISSUES WITH THIS PARA

-After a lot of refining, I was then able to come up with a simple way to structure the app, putting most of my focus on the business.
-This structure looks even better to me than tradicional ones with controllers and routes.

-And that was a fantastic bonus to me.
-I was looking for a GraphQL server with the only purpose to serve the frontend, but found a lot more.
-A good code structure, easily testable, and very well documented by default.
+I was then able to come up with a simple way to structure the app.
+This was huge benefit as I was looking for a GraphQL server whose sole purpose was to serve frontend - but I found much more.
+A good code structure that is easily testable and very well documented.

-Talking about tests, another decision taken was to run most tests over the API layer, what also proved to be a very good decision.
-In fact, my working proccess of a new feature now allways starts from the schema going to the tests on the top of that schema.
-Those are the beginning step prior to actual implementation of the features.

-To make our exploration of the architecture, I'll guide you through the App in the same order I use to develop a new feature.
-So that you can understand the app and also the proccess that is working fine for me.
+Lets continue with our exploration of the architecture.
+I'll guide you through the App in the same order I would when developing a new feature.

-After we see a complete development cycle we will also take a look at some technical details.
-In special those required to integrate the libs we are using together.
+Once we have covered a complete development cycle we will also take a look at some technical details.

 # Hands On

 ### The App We are Going to Work With

-The view is usually the easiest part to understand an application domain.
-So let's look at it before we install the backend and look at it's API.

-We are gonna work on a Knowledge Management App.
-The main purpose of this app is to organize knowledge that is shared through Telegram and other channels in the future.
+We are going to work on a Knowledge Management App.
+The main purpose of this app is to organize knowledge that is shared through Telegram.

-The mais screen, as shown below, is where you organize messages in specific threads or conversations and put tags on those threads.
+The main screen, as shown below, is where we organize messages, in specific threads or conversations, and put tags on those threads.

-> In this animation, the user is selecting 9 messages and creating a thread.
-After that, he goes to the created thread and add a tag to classify that thread as a SQL thread.
+> In this animation, the user is selecting messages, creating a thread and adding a tag.

 ![Create a Thread and Tag it!](./images/createThread.gif)

-We are going to work on a very simple example because our goal here is to explain about our architecture, but this App can give you interesting data structures to serve as an example to deeper study:
+We are going to cover a very simple example because our goal here is simply to explain the architecture.If you are interest in diving deeperm this App can give you some other data structures to study:

 1. A paginated list - Messages
 2. A non paginated list - Threads